William Lang Basil Lang

 Basil Thorn Lang was born on 3 October, 1880.
-He became a distinguished surgeon, often working with William, his father, and become known as an exceptional man, being a member of the Moorfields staff.
+He became a distinguished surgeon, often working with William, his father, and became known as an exceptional man, being a member of the Moorfields (eye hospital) staff.

 Basil liked to be called 'Morris' after his godfather William Morris (1834-1896).
 Morris was an English craftsman, born in East London: after becoming a designer, his ideas had a considerable impact on house design in England.

-Basil's inventiveness and zeal for improved facilities was demonstrated in the First World War when holding a commission as a captain.
-In this time he produced a mobile x-ray plant that would allow such equipment to be moved to where it was required.
+Dr Basil Lang's inventiveness and zeal for improved facilities, was demonstrated in the First World War, when holding a commission as a captain.
+During this time he produced a mobile x-ray plant that would allow such equipment to be moved to where it was required.
 His dedication to improving medical care was matched by his commitment to alleviating some of the terrible suffering that occurred in those dark years, working in the hospitals at Rouen and Etaples caring for the wounded.
-After the war ended, he continued to work for better technology and was responsible for important developments in electronics and optical apparatus.
+At the end of the war, he continued to work to improve technology, and was responsible for important developments in electronics and optical apparatus.
 His keen interest in photography made it possible for him to use colour photography in his medical practice (he was a pioneer in the use of such photography).

-His war service was curtailed due to the ill health from which he had suffered from childhood.
-It is likely it was this physical impairment that directed Basil towards his fascination with mechanisms.
+His war service was curtailed, due to a recurrence of ill health suffered in childhood.
+It is likely that due to his physical impairment, Basil directed his energies into another fascination of his, mechanical engineering.
 But even in such personal difficulties himself, at this point in his life, he organized a mechanism to be used on the front lines that would remove metal fragments from the eyes of servicemen soon after penetration so as to minimize the damage caused.

-Not content with carrying out surgery, he conducted his own investigations and research that resulted in a number of important publications.
-Of these, the British Medical Journal comments that they are 'marked by care and accuracy of expression': one that was reviewed in 1925 is said to be 'a clear and trustworthy guide inspired by his father's [Dr William Lang] methodical teaching'.
+As well as carrying out surgery, Basil conducted his own investigations and research, resulting in a number of important medical publications.
+Of these, the British Medical Journal comments that they are 'marked by care and accuracy of expression': One that was reviewed in 1925, is said to be 'a clear and trustworthy guide inspired by his father's [Dr William Lang] methodical teaching'.

 Norah Lang and George Chapman

 The following passage gives a glimpse into the many achievements of Dr [or rather, Mr, the correct address for a surgeon] Basil Lang.
 Within just a short time-span, Basil had accomplished far more than many 'lesser mortals' added together.
-'Mr Basil Lang, M.A., B.CH, F.R.C.S., Surgeon to the Royal Ophthalmic Hospital...a very able ophthalmic surgeon and man of great attainment and originality of mind'.
+'Mr Basil Lang, M.A., B.Ch, F.R.C.S., Surgeon to the Royal Ophthalmic Hospital...a very able ophthalmic surgeon and man of great attainment and originality of mind'.
 After detailing his achievements, it also says that Basil 'took endless trouble for his patients, poor or rich, and would go any distance to serve a friend.
 Those who knew him best looked upon him as a man of astonishing capacity who, although he achieved a great deal, never quite did full justice to his powers, and sowed much with both hands for others to reap'.

 The obituary notice includes a statement by W. T. Holmes Spicer, one of Basil's fellow consultants who knew him not only as a colleague but a friend.
-Spicer remarked on how those who knew Basil at the beginning of his career, realized that 'even at that early time he was obviously no ordinary man, but one intent on pushing inquiry to its furthest limit...always a searcher after the Truth as he saw it'.
+Spicer remarked that those who knew Basil at the beginning of his career, realised that 'even at that early time he was obviously no ordinary man, but one intent on pushing inquiry to its furthest limit...always a searcher after the Truth as he saw it'.

-Referring to his enthusiasm for new ideas and the practical pursuit of these, Spicer comments on how Basil's mind 'was so full of ideas' so much so, that he did not always have the necessary time to develop them to the full.
-Spicer also refers to Basil's clarity of speech when teaching students and his willingness to accept radical and innovative ideas.
+Referring to his enthusiasm for new ideas, and the practical pursuit of them, Spicer comments on how Basil's mind 'was so full of ideas' so much so that he did not always have the necessary time to develop them to the full.
+Spicer also refers to Basil's clarity of speech when teaching students, and his willingness to accept radical and innovative ideas.
 Speaking of the time when Basil's own health began to deteriorate, Spicer observes that 'his spirit was undaunted, and he was looking forward to new fields of work', and concludes, 'he will be missed'.
-This epitaph, while impressive, gives only a fleeting summary of Basil's achievements.
+This epitaph while impressive, gives only a fleeting summary of Basil's many achievements.

-Dr Lang received a great deal of correspondence from those who had known Basil and had reasons to be grateful.
-W. H. Fowler, who produced the Concise Oxford Dictionary in 1924, wrote to Dr Lang, on behalf of himself and his wife saying how grieved they were to hear of Basil's passing and how this had cut short such a promising life: they made the salient comment that his boundless energy and enthusiasm for life was surely too great for his physique.
+Basil Lang received a great deal of correspondence from those who had known him, and had reasons to be grateful.
+W. H. Fowler, who produced the Concise Oxford Dictionary in 1924, wrote to Dr Lang on behalf of himself and his wife, saying how grieved they were to hear of Basil's passing and how this had cut short such a promising life: they made the salient comment that his boundless energy and enthusiasm for life was surely too great for his physique.

-With Basil's passing, the world and hopes of Dr William Lang collapsed and he retired to Crowborough and died there on 13 July 1937, aged eighty-four and a half.
+With Basil's passing, the world and hopes of Dr William Lang, his father had collapsed and he retired to Crowborough where he died on 13 July 1937, aged eighty-four and a half.

 In view of how Basil is described, perhaps it had to be this type of person who would not only show a willingness and dedication, but skill in continuing to work after his own physical death.
-One cannot help but gain the impression that at the time of his death there was so much that was left unfinished and so many fields of enquiry that were still open to him which he had wanted to explore.
-It was no doubt this temperament and character that led him to join his own father to continue working in the field of healing despite his premature departure from this physical world.
+One cannot help but gain the impression that at the time of his death, there was so much that was left unfinished, and so many fields of enquiry that were still open to him which he had wanted to explore.
+It was no doubt this temperament and character that led him to join his own father, to continue working in the field of healing, despite his premature departure from this physical world.

-In the George-Michael Chapman healing partnership, the partnership between William Lang and his son Basil has been restored and this may attribute something towards the success that has been achieved over the years.
+In the father and son (George and Michael) healing partnership, the parallel partnerships between William Lang, and his son Basil, has been restored.
+This may account for much of the success that has been achieved over the years.

-George writes of how, 'it came as no surprise to me that Michael also felt drawn to healing the sick as he grew up.
-Quite apart from the fact that he had taken a keen interest in my work from an early age, his healing gift was predicted by Dr. Lang'.
-In later years, George went on to comment on how: 'We are a partnership, the same as Dr Lang and his son, Basil.
-Michael has been brought up in the healing practice and studied and trained under Dr Lang, who considers him to be a first class healer in his own right...I am lucky to have Michael who will carry on after my passing'.
+George writes of how "it came as no surprise to me that Michael also felt drawn to healing the sick, as he grew up.
+Quite apart from the fact that he had taken a keen interest in my work from an early age, his healing gift was predicted by Dr. Lang".
+In later years, George commented "We are a partnership, the same as Dr Lang and his son, Basil.
+Michael has been brought up in the healing practice and studied and trained under Dr Lang, who considers him to be a first class healer in his own right...I am lucky to have Michael who will carry on after my passing".

 Michael began to assist the healing work of Dr Lang and his own father at an early age.
 Recognition as a healer occurred even before he was in his teens.
-At the age of twelve, patients were remarking on how his laying on of hands produced improvement in their well-being.
+At the age of twelve, patients were remarking on how his laying-on-of-hands produced improvements to their well-being.

-After becoming involved with the physical aspect of healing, Michael was instructed to the spiritual dimension of this work.
-Dr. Lang instructed Michael regarding suitable methods by which he would be able to direct healing to those who needed it.
-Michael also become involved in the administrative side of healing in the managing of George's office and the considerable work that this entailed.
-After concluding his education at St. George's School in Kent, Michael undertook a course in business studies to provide him with the skills that would be required.
+After becoming acquainted with the physical aspects of healing, Michael was then instructed in the spiritual dimensions of the work.
+Dr. Lang instructed Michael on suitable methods, by which he would then be able to direct healing to those who needed it.
+Michael also became involved in the administrative side of healing, in the managing of George's office, and in the considerable work that it entailed.
+After concluding his education at St. George's School in Kent, Michael undertook a course in business studies to provide him with the necessary skills.

-Due to George's workload, more and more of his healing work was passed to Michael to deal with.
-George states: 'I know that Basil Lang will use the opportunity to put his own special skills to use and that, like Dr. Lang, he will be able to call on a team of spirit helpers to assist'.
+Due to George's ever increasing workload, more and more of his healing patients were passed to Michael to deal with.
+George states: "I know that Basil Lang will use the opportunity to put his own special skills to use and that, like Dr. Lang, he will be able to call on a team of spirit helpers to assist".